yldio/joyent-portal/packages/ui-toolkit/src/text/Readme.md

 ```

 #### Reversed

-Reversed link is used on dark backgrounds, where a default anchor would not provide enough contrast.
+Reversed anchors is used on dark backgrounds, where a default anchor would not provide enough contrast.

 ```
 const Anchor = require('/').Anchor;